Mystaras/DOMjudge-judgehosts-AWS/README.md

 ## Template
-The [judge-host.yaml](cloud-formation/judge-hosts.yaml) template will create all the necessary resources for the judge-hosts and deploy and EC2Fleet of the specified number of judgehosts.
+The [judge-host.yaml](cloud-formation/judge-hosts.yaml) template will create all the necessary resources for the judgehosts and deploy an EC2Fleet of judgehosts.

 <img src="./readme-img/judgehost-designer.png" width="350">